ansonl/ansonl.github.io/_posts/2024-03-02-ultimaker-gcode-footprint-halt.md

 Looking further up in the log, the USB flash drive detection event can be found.

 The following lines of the log show the printer calibration and preheating status.
 There may be a couple of lines with "errors" due to lack of internet connectivity or Ultimaker subscription.
-I'm using an airgapped Ultimaker S7 and S3 at school.
+I'm using an Ultimaker S7 and S5 at school.
 The first obvious sign of trouble is this line.

 ```log
 WAR - transportLayer:232 - Got error line 1 from printer: Error:SERIAL_INPUT_TIMEOUT: No commands received over time.
 Safety shutdown